python/mypy/README.md

 Quick start
 -----------

-Mypy can be installed from pip:
+Mypy can be installed using pip:

     $ pip install mypy-lang